jsndyks/veloclubdevis/update2.md

 WOW **YOU SMASHED IT OUT OF THE PARK** _THANKS SO MUCH_!!

-FINAL issues - both my fault as I gave you an undersaturated check for the pockets and forgot a hash tag.
+FINAL issues - two are my fault as I gave you an undersaturated check for the pockets and forgot a hash tag.

+PLUS - I would quite like the back image updated to add more colour.

 ### Shoulders